-After their railway journey, passengers are encouraged to explore Exbury’s roomy Engine Shed.
-Graphics, videos and memorabilia line the walls recalling steam's heyday and the construction of the railway.
+After their journey, passengers are encourages to explore the engine shed where graphics, videos and memorabilia line the walls, recalling steam's heyday and the construction of Exbury's railway.